-Has your dog been injured in an accident that requires the vet to amputate one of his legs?
-Or does he have a medical condition such as osteosarcoma that has reached the point where the affected limb needs to be amputated to save your dog's life?
+Has your dog been injured in an accident that requires the vet to amputate one of their legs?
+Or do they have a medical condition such as osteosarcoma that has reached the point where the affected limb needs to be amputated to save your dog's life?
 How will your dog adjust to having a leg amputated?
 These are all issues dog owners across the nation deal with on a daily basis.
-With so many different truths and myths, the idea of your four-legged companion losing his leg can be very scary.
+With so many different truths and myths, the idea of your four-legged companion losing a leg can be very scary.

 There are times when your vet may have no choice but to amputate one of your dog's legs.
 This can be the result of a traumatic injury that has left the leg so badly damaged it cannot be saved.
 While this type of amputation happens frequently, it is not the most common.

 There are myths going around that big dogs are not good candidates for amputation due to their size.
 The truth is that all dogs are perfectly capable of surviving an amputation, providing the vet says they are healthy enough.
-A dog's ability to survive an amputation is based on his health and any accompanying condition, not just his breed or size.
+A dog's ability to survive an amputation is based on their health and any accompanying condition, not just their breed or size.

 Some will tell you that older dogs cannot adapt to walking on three legs.
 Again, this is not the case as dogs are far more resourceful than we give them credit for.
 In fact, dogs have a much faster recovery rate from this type of surgery than humans.

 Others will tell you that your dog will never be the same following the amputation of a limb.
-In many ways this is true: he won't look the same and the pain pills may make him drowsy for a few weeks.
-But beyond this, he will soon return to being his same old self.
-You may even find that he is a lot happier if the limb in question was causing him any pain before being amputated.
+In many ways this is true: they won't look the same and the pain pills may make them drowsy for a few weeks.
+But beyond this, your furry companion will soon return to being their same playful self.
+You may even find that they are a lot happier if the limb in question was causing pain before being amputated.

-Once you bring your pup home from the surgery, it will take him a few days to recover and you may have to help stabilize him until he his steady on his feet.
+Once you bring your pup home from the hospital, it will take them a few days to recover from the anesthetic and you may have to help stabilize them until your dog is steady on their feet.
 Most will figure it out within a couple of days, but don't be surprised if it takes up to two weeks.
 Older dogs are more likely to take longer than younger ones.
-Once he has recovered and adjusted to walking on three legs, he should be up to his old tricks and be able to run once his incisions have healed.
+Once your companion has recovered and adjusted to walking on three legs, they will be up to their old tricks and able to run after the incisions have healed.

 Things You Can Do to Help

-- Keep his weight under control to reduce stress on the three remaining limbs
+- Keep your four-legged friend's weight under control to reduce stress on the three remaining limbs

-- Give him a nice soft bed to lie on
+- Give your dog a nice soft bed to lie on

-- Keep his toenails trimmed as this will help make it easier for him to get traction
+- Keep their toenails trimmed as this will help make it easier to gain traction

-- Put his food and water bowls on a raised platform
+- Put the food and water bowls on a raised platform

 - Get out there and have fun together!